Installation

 About

 @arenarium/maps is a library designed for the efficient visualization of a large number of ranked points of interest on your maps.
-It excels in scenarios where you need to present numerous location-based markers with a clear visual hierarchy based on their importance or ranking.
+It is made for scenarios where you need to present numerous location-based markers with a clear visual hierarchy based on their importance or ranking.
 By leveraging optimized rendering techniques and a dedicated API for managing dynamic marker states, this library ensures a smooth and informative user experience.